 This inevitably led to consternation from Apple’s licensees.
 On August 5, 1997, Apple became locked in a standoff with Power Computing after the official launch of Mac OS 8.
 (You can read more about the feature set of Mac OS 8 here.)

-Apple eventually agreed to acquire Power Computing’s customer list and Mac OS license for $100 million in AAPL stock and $10 million.
+Apple eventually agreed to acquire Power Computing’s customer list and Mac OS license for $10 million and an additional $100 million in AAPL stock.
 That covered all Power Computing’s outstanding debts and costs.
 The clone-maker closed shop for good in early 1998.

 Putting an end to Mac clones was one of the first major moves Jobs made as Apple’s new CEO, along with shutting down the Newton MessagePad division.